 Bookimed offers free expert assistance.
 A personal medical coordinator supports you before, during, and after your treatment, solving any issues.
 You're never alone on your Vitamin infusions journey.

-Dr. Nur Afsar combines _doctor_10137_years_ of medical aesthetics expertise with a focus on personalized vitamin infusions at Quartz Hospital.
+Dr. Nur Afsar combines 7 years of experience of medical aesthetics expertise with a focus on personalized vitamin infusions at Quartz Hospital.

-Dr. Ozbasli is a board-certified OB-GYN with _doctor_8319_years_ of experience, specializing in women's health and aesthetic procedures.
+Dr. Ozbasli is a board-certified OB-GYN with 23 years of experience of experience, specializing in women's health and aesthetic procedures.

 Professor Cemal Firat specializes in reconstructive and aesthetic surgery at Medical Park Antalya Hospital Complex.